 Joint accounts can also affect Medicaid eligibility.
 When a person applies for Medicaid long-term care coverage, the state looks at the applicant’s assets to see if the applicant qualifies for assistance.
 While a joint account may have two names on it, most states assume the applicant owns the entire amount in the account regardless of who contributed money to the account.
 If your name is on a joint account and you enter a nursing home, the state will assume the assets in the account belong to you unless you can prove that you did not contribute to it.

 In addition, if you are a joint owner of a bank account and you or the other owner transfers assets out of the account, this can be considered an improper transfer of assets for Medicaid purposes.
 This means that either one of you could be ineligible for Medicaid for a period of time, depending on the amount of money in the account.
 The same thing happens if a joint owner is removed from a bank account.
 For example, if your spouse enters a nursing home and you remove his or her name from the joint bank account, it will be considered an improper transfer of assets.

 There is a better way to conduct estate planning and plan for disability.
 A power of attorney will ensure family members have access to your finances in the case of your disability.

 If you are seeking to transfer assets and avoid probate, a trust may make better sense.
 To learn more about the options that best fit your needs, consult with the attorneys at Family First Firm.
-Call our office today at 1-833-FL-SENIOR or click here to schedule your consultation.
+Call our office today at (407) 574-8125 or click here to schedule your consultation.